rohan4852/AuditBot/README.md

 AuditBot is a lightweight Java CLI that reads a local PDF, extracts its text (or runs OCR for scanned PDFs), and sends the content plus a user question to the Google Gemini (Generative Language) API to produce a strict compliance answer.

+## Quick Start for Pilot (No Code Required)

+1. Ensure you have Java 17+ installed.
+2. Download the `auditbot-1.0.0.jar` file.
+3. Place the PDF you want to audit in the same folder and rename it to `policy.pdf`.
+4. Open your terminal/command prompt in that folder and run: java -jar auditbot-1.0.0.jar "What is the password policy?"

 ## Prerequisites

 - Java 17+ and Maven installed.